chaseofthejungle/java-employee-directory/README.md

 # Employee Directory App

-**Description:** A convenient-to-use and easily customizable Spring Boot MVC and Thymeleaf based app for adding, selecting, updating, and deleting employees.
-Utilizes an SQL database of employee records.
+**Description:** A ready-to-use Spring Boot MVC app for selecting, adding, modifying, and deleting employee records via an SQL database.

 TODO: Insert screenshot of polished program into this README file.